hyena-network/akkoma-docker/README.md

 Add your customizations (and their folder structure) to `custom.d/`.<br/>
 They will be copied into the right place when the container starts.<br/>
-You can even replace/patch pleroma’s code with this, because the project is recompiled at startup if needed.
+You can even replace/patch akkoma’s code with this, because the project is recompiled at startup if needed.

-In general: Prepending `custom.d/` to pleroma’s customization guides should work all the time.<br/>
+In general: Prepending `custom.d/` to akkoma’s customization guides should work all the time.<br/>
-Check them out in the [pleroma documentation](https://docs.pleroma.social/small_customizations.html#content).
+Check them out in the [akkoma documentation](https://docs.akkoma.dev/stable/small_customizations.html#content).

 For example: A custom thumbnail now goes into `custom.d/` + `instance/static/instance/thumbnail.jpeg`.

 ### Patches

-Works exactly like customization, but we have a neat little helper here.<br/>
+** THIS DOES NOT WORK AT THE MOMENT, unlike Pleroma, Akkoma is not hosted on gitlab so the same API is not in place **

-Use `./manage.sh mod [regex]` to mod any file that ships with pleroma, without having to type the complete path.
+~~Works exactly like customization, but we have a neat little helper here.<br/>~~ ~~Use `./manage.sh mod [regex]` to mod any file that ships with akkoma, without having to type the complete path.~~

 ### My instance is up, how do I reach it?